 - Non-Residential Special Exception $1,000.00*

 Note: Fees are non-refundable after legal notices are mailed * Plus $150 for each additional variance within the same application.

-Applications for a variance may be filed by the owner of property or an authorized agent, by the Planning and Development Department upon recommendation of the Zoning Commission, Plan Commission, Board of Adjustment or City Council.
+Applications for a variance may be filed by the owner of property or an authorized agent, by the Development Services Department upon recommendation of the Zoning Commission, Plan Commission, Board of Adjustment or City Council.
 Application may be filed at City Hall, Lower Level, Northeast Corner.
 For application information, go to Applications and Forms.

 Criteria Regulating Variance Requests